The Glendale Heights Police Department will host their

 - Firearms Safety

-Interested persons are encouraged to contact Sergeant Douglas Flint at 1.630.909.5442 or Maureen Pope at 1.630.909.5407 for additional information or an enrollment application.
+Interested persons are encouraged to contact Sergeant George Pappas at 630.909.5442 or Maureen Pope at 1.630.909.5407 for additional information or an enrollment application.
 Applications can also be downloaded and printed from the Village website, but must be dropped off or mailed to the Police Department once completed.